 Published by: McGraw-Hill Education TAB | Publication date: 12/02/2016Kindle book details: Kindle Edition, 177 pages

-Design, simulate, program, and prototype an interactive autonomous mobile robot from scratch with the help of Python, ROS, and Open-CV!About This Book
+Design, simulate, program, and prototype an interactive autonomous mobile robot from scratch with the help of Python, ROS, and Open-CV!Key Features

 - Design, simulate, build and program an interactive autonomous mobile robot